Azure-Samples/azure-openai-rag-workshop/docs/sections/03-overview.md

 We generated the base code of our differents services with the respective CLI or generator of the frameworks we'll be using, and we've pre-written several service components so you can jump straight into the most interesting parts.

-### The Chat Backend Protocol
+### The Chat API specification

 Creating a chat-like experience requires two main components: a user interface and a service API.
-The [ChatBootAI OpenAPI protocol](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) standardizes their interactions.
+The [ChatBootAI OpenAPI specification](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) standardizes their interactions.
 This standardization allows for the development of different client applications (like mobile apps) that can interact seamlessly with chat services written in various programming languages.

 #### The Chat request